Look at this Candy Cane Ice Cream with Chocolate Chunks, folks!

 An equally important goal was to give people commonsense, actionable advice for dealing with this disease once it has been diagnosed.
 I believe that a lifestyle-induced disease should be treated by lifestyle change, not “papered over” by a prescription pad.
 I also believe that those who are glucose intolerant should avoid those foods that turn into glucose – just as those who are lactose intolerant shouldn’t guzzle milk all day.
 Unfortunately, the USDA, the ADA, and others tell diabetics to eat the same carbohydrate-centric diet recommended for everyone else.
 The consequences of decades of this bad advice have been catastrophic.
 It’s not an exaggeration to say that it’s been the most harmful and expensive public-health blunder in human history, one that the entire world is now repeating after us.

 I am grateful to Jeff O’Connell for this interview and Sugar Nation.
-You may wish to read some other reviews to learn more here, here, and here.
-I do want to add that there was no mention of celiac in Sugar Nation, but there is a substantial connection between Type 1 diabetes and celiac disease.
+I want to point out that there was no mention of celiac in Sugar Nation, but there is a substantial connection between Type 1 diabetes and celiac disease.
 The American Diabetic Association (ADA) advocates screening all Type 1 Diabetes patients for celiac.
 Now that’s ADA advice I can stand behind.
 Other than in the general sense of addressing the effect of carbs on glucose levels, gluten was not discussed in O’Connell’s book.
 However, I want to remind you about the jaw-dropping fact that I shared in my review of Wheat Belly from cardiologist, Dr. William Davis … “Two slices of whole wheat bread will have a greater impact on your blood sugar than a candy bar.”
 So even without a double diagnosis of celiac and diabetes, gluten must be considered as a key factor when normalizing glucose levels.
 Finally, if there’s anything that will push you towards a gluten-free lifestyle that focuses on whole foods (and recipes/meals made from them) versus gluten-free specialty products heavily laden with processed, refined ingredients, acknowledging the impact of the latter on glucose levels certainly will.

 Angela says